Home

 Historian: Martin Acaster (Doctor_Smarty)

 One of the more interesting versions of “Bittersweet Motel” was the acoustic rendition at the ‘E’ Center (11/2/98).
-This performance included a closing “Free Bird” jam and was dedicated to the people at the Dead Goat Saloon.
-Apparently, the previous evening, Trey and Mike had played an open mic night at a small Salt Lake City bar.
-After playing a couple of songs Trey said they began inviting the other patrons and staff of the saloon to sit in with them.
+This performance included a closing “Free Bird” jam, and was dedicated to the people at the now-defunct Dead Goat Saloon.
+The previous evening, Trey and Mike had played an open mic night at the small Salt Lake City bar.
+After playing a couple of songs, Trey said they began inviting the other patrons and staff of the saloon to sit in with them.
 This free-for-all culminated with the only other acoustic version of “Bittersweet Motel” to date.
 However, unlike the ‘E’ Center version, everyone in the room at the Dead Goat was up on stage jamming along.

-In contrast Trey mirthfully dedicated the song to his daughter Bella before playing it at Red Rocks (8/2/09).
-According to Trey she had been requesting it all tour.
-Bella in turn wanted the "Bittersweet Motel" dedicated to Matt and urged him to "keep his hair straight."
+In contrast, Trey mirthfully dedicated the song to his daughter, Bella, before playing it at Red Rocks (8/2/09).
+According to Trey, she had been requesting it all tour.
+Bella in turn wanted the “Bittersweet Motel” dedicated to Matt, and urged him to “keep his hair straight.”
 Following this performance, Fishman jokingly expressed his sadness at being alone again and asked if he could have the other drummer (Bill Kreutzmann) back.
+The song remains a relative obscurity, having been played only once since – on 7/4/12 at Jones Beach.

 Lyrics: